ArmSoM/documentation/docs/main/ArmSoM Product/cm5.md

 :::

 :::tip
-Pin 21 of armsom-cm5v1.2 is not working and will be fixed in the next v1.3 version.
+On the ArmSoM-CM5 v1.2, Pin 21 suffered from a functional issue.
+This problem has been resolved in the v1.3 version.
+All boards currently on sale—and those released subsequently—are v1.3 or later, so you can purchase and use them with confidence.
 :::

 ### Key Specifications